Efficacy

 Adaptive Radiation Therapy

 The principle of bladder adaptive radiation therapy (ART) is to account for daily variation in bladder volume.
 Immediately following pre-treatment imaging and assessment, a 'plan of the day' is selected from a library of plans and used for treatment.
-Review of ART practices by Kibrom et al. indicates a number of techniques being trialled including online/off-line imaging, 'plan of the day', or daily re-planned/optimised techniques.r While ART has merit, it is yet to be determined how to apply ART in a sustainable and safe process, that is applicable to all radiation oncology centres and taking into account varying resources, staffing and skill sets.
-These challenges have been evaluated in the TROG 10.01 BOLART feasibility study, which demonstrated both the applicability and challenges in the execution of a bladder ART program.r
+Review of ART practices by Kibrom et al. indicates a number of techniques being trialled including online/off-line imaging, 'plan of the day', or daily re-planned/optimised techniques.24 While ART has merit and can be considered at sites with relevant training, experience and protocols, it remains to be determined whether it is applicable to all radiation oncology centres, taking into account varying resources, staffing and skill sets.
+These challenges have been evaluated in the TROG 10.01 BOLART feasibility study, which demonstrated both the applicability and challenges in the execution of a bladder ART program.25